department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-conversation-guide.md

 - [If they don't specify] Did you apply online, in-person or via paper application by yourself?
 - What resources did you use to understand what health care benefits you might qualify for during this process?
 - How would you describe the process that happened after you completed your application, such as things you had to do, additional information you had to provide, communications from the VA, your first appointment, etc.?
-- Now that you have been using your benefits, I would like you to think back and recall if there is anything that would have been helpful for you to know during that application process that you learned after you enrolled?
+- Now that you have been using your benefits, I would like you to think back and recall if there is anything that would have been helpful for you to know during your application process that you learned after you enrolled?

 ### Things to watch for:
 - [What terminology does the Veteran use as they talk about their experience?]
 - [How does the Veteran portray the overall process - easy, difficult, uneventful?]
 - [How does the Veteran descirbe the process of figuring out what they are eligible for - are they frustrated or do they find it easy?]
+- [What does the Veteran call out about the process after the initial application and around managing their benefits?]
 - [What pain points or areas of confusion are revealed?]